CK-MPM: A Compact-Kernel Material Point Method: Experiment

 \subsection{Unit tests}

 In this subsection, we evaluate the conservation properties of CK-MPM using the Fixed Corotated hyperelasticity model \cite{stomakhin2012energetically} with $E = 10^6\,\text{Pa}$, $\nu = 0.4$, and $\rho = 10^3\,\text{kg/m}^3$ for both test cases.
-To reduce numerical errors, double-precision floating-point nubmers are used in the simulation, and particle mass is not included when calculating the momentum.
+To reduce numerical errors, double-precision floating-point numbers are used in the simulation, and we assume unit particle mass when calculating the momentum.

 \paragraph{Conservation of Linear Momentum}

 To verify the conservation of linear momentum, we simulate a standard test case involving two colliding spheres.
 Each sphere has a radius of $\frac{10}{256}\,\text{m}$ and is discretized with 8 particles per cell, using a cell spacing of $dx = \frac{1}{256}\,\text{m}$.
 This results in $33,552$ particles per sphere.
 The spheres are initially located at $(\frac{32}{256}, \frac{32}{256}, \frac{32}{256})\,\text{m}$ and $(\frac{128}{256}, \frac{128}{256}, \frac{128}{256})\,\text{m}$, with initial velocities of $(0.05, 0.05, 0.05)\,\text{m/s}$ and $(-0.05, -0.05, -0.05)\,\text{m/s}$, respectively.
 Thus, the norm of the total linear momentum for each sphere is approximately $2905.69\,\text{kg} \cdot \text{m/s}$, while the total initial linear momentum of the system is zero.
 We simulate the system for 5 seconds and measure the ratio of the norm of the total linear momentum of the system to the initial linear momentum of one sphere.
 As shown in \autoref{fig:unit-test-conservation-of-linear-momentum}, the $x-$component total linear momentum remains nearly zero (the maximum value is $0.0309\,\text{kg} \cdot \text{m/s}$, achieving an $L_\infty$-error rate of $\frac{0.0309\,\text{kg} \cdot \text{m/s}}{2905.69\,\text{kg} \cdot \text{m/s}} \approx 1.063 \cdot 10^{-5}$), while the momentum of two spheres interchanges after collision, demonstrating the strong capability of our method to conserve total linear momentum.